-Sensitivity assessment: An increase in emersion will lead to greater desiccation due to increased time in air.
-When these factors are combined with high temperatures and light, mortalities may occur (Pearson et al., 2009).
-A change in the level of emergence on the shore at the bench mark level will affect Fucus spiralis and Semibalanus balanoides as well as other species within the biotope.
-However the effects may not be severe as the species within the upper eulittoral zone are higher adapted to tolerate dessication.
-For example, Fucus spiralis can tolerate an emersion period of 1-2 days so an increase in time spent in air of 1 hour in per day may limit growth and fecundity rather than survival.
-However at the upper limits of the biotope there may be mortality.
+The consequences of an increase in emersion are severe desiccation due to increased time in air.
+When these factors are combined with high temperatures and light can cause mortalities (Pearson et al., 2009).
 This will lead to a decrease in the band of this biotope at the top of a rocky shore.
 It would also lead to an increase in the level of emersion of other algae further down the shore.
 Although there will be a period of mortality, in time it may result in a readjustment of biotopes further down the shore.
 An increase in immersion is likely to result in an upward movement of this biotope on the shore.
 Resistance is assessed as 'Medium' and resilience is 'Medium' giving an overall sensitivity assessment of 'Medium'.

-Wave exposure changes High (local)
+Wave exposure changes High